Ben-Hur-1959

 Grade: A

-One of the many pleasures of watching Ben-Hur (1959) is to marvel at the extensive cinematic brilliance involved by the entire cast and crew.
+One of the many pleasures of watching Ben-Hur (1959) is marveling at the extensive cinematic brilliance of the entire cast and crew.

 I shudder to think of how powerful it was to see this film on the large screen in a movie theater and the sheer mesmerizing quality it had on audiences.

 I’ve anticipated viewing the film for years and finally did.
 Why I waited so long is beyond me.
-It does not disappoint and the extravagance is immeasurable.
-I sat back in awe at the many aspects of the film, way before CGI was created, that make it as impressive in 2022 as it was over sixty years ago.
+It does not disappoint, and the extravagance is immeasurable.
+I sat in awe at the many aspects of the film created before CGI, making it as impressive in 2022 as it was over sixty years ago.

 Their hatred culminates in an exciting yet vicious chariot race.

-Condemned to life as a slave, Judah swears vengeance against Messala and escapes, later crossing paths with a gentle prophet named Jesus who helps Judah save his family despite his death.
+Condemned to life as an enslaved person, Judah swears vengeance against Messala.
+He escapes, later crossing paths with a gentle prophet named Jesus, who helps Judah save his family despite his death.

 Giggle worthy to those in the know is that Boyd played his character as a spurned gay lover of Heston’s, with Heston unaware of the underlying romantic angle.
 This is rumored to be because Heston couldn’t handle it had he known.